-- File the Form 803 when a person donates \$5,000 or more in a calendar year to charitable organizations or events at the request of an elected officer. - Once a source has made a behested payment(s) of \$5,000 or more during the calendar year, subsequent payments of any amount from that source during the calendar year must be reported. - File the Form 803 with the elected officer's agency within 30 days following the date of the payment. - The elected officer's agency must forward the Form 803 to the filing officer who receives the elected officer's campaign statements within 30 days of receiving the form.
+- File the Form 803 when a person donates \$5,000 or more in a calendar year to charitable organizations or events at the request of an elected officer. - Once a source has made a behested payment(s) of \$5,000 or more during the calendar year, subsequent payments of any amount from that source during the calendar year must be reported. - An elected officer must disclose a relationship to a nonprofit organization recipient of a behested payment and any proceeding before their agency at the time of payment or within 12 months prior to the reported payment in which the payor is involved in the proceeding.
+See Regulation 18424 for additional information. - File the Form 803 with the elected officer's agency within 30 days following the date of the payment.

+• The elected officer's agency must forward the Form 803 to the filing officer who receives the elected officer's campaign statements within 30 days of receiving the form.
 The Form 803 is a public record.
 See the Form 803 example below.

-Although behested payments are not considered gifts or contributions to the elected official, meals, lodging, and travel payments received by an official in connection with a co-sponsored event may be reportable gifts.
+QUICK TIP: Although behested payments are not considered gifts or contributions to the elected official, meals, lodging, and travel payments received by an official in connection with a cosponsored event may be reportable gifts.

-Ex 11.1 - At the mayor's request, a catering company donated refreshments valued at \$5,000 for a city sponsored job fair.
+Ex 124.1 - At the mayor's request, a catering company donated refreshments valued at \$5,000 for a city sponsored job fair.
 The mayor must file a Form 803 with the city clerk to report the behested payment.